 Mental Health First Aid Training

-Wednesday, April 17th 5:30PM-9:30PM Friday, April 19h 5:30PM-9:30PM Saturday, April 20th 10AM-2:00PM The Mental Health First Aid certification program will train participants how to help those experiencing mental health issues.
-The program includes a Mental Health First Aid USA manual and a certificate upon completion.
+Saturday, April 6th 9:00AM-4:00PM Sunday, April 7h 9:00AM-4:00PM The Mental Health First Aid 12-hour certification program will train participants how to aid people experiencing mental health issues.
+The program cost is $45 and includes a Mental Health First Aid USA manual and certification upon completion.
 On-site training is offered for groups of more than 15 participants.
 To sign up contact Aaron Anderson at [email protected] or (805)884-8440 ext 3296.

 Event Details